tomsbakery/rusticsourdough/README.md

 ## Deployment procedure
 - [Create an AWS Lamba function](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html#gettingstarted-zip-function)
   - For "Runtime", select Python 3.9
+  - Configure a timeout of 60 seconds rather than the default 3
 - [Create a layer with dependencies.zip](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-create)
   - Compatible with Python 3.9 runtime
   - There is additional discussion on this page on how to generate language-specific library dependencies, although a dependencies.zip containing the requisite Python libraries is provided in this repository as a convenience